 3D printing specialists and architects are testing different ways to print and deliver buildings, with many pilot projects already completed.
 And it's not surprising to see why there is such an interest in this new type of architecture.
 Printed buildings offer many advantages - including a far cheaper, efficient, and faster way to construct compared to traditional construction techniques.

-An example of a printed house in Austin, Texas, by printing specialists ICON
+3D printing architecture in action: A printed house in Austin, Texas, by printing specialists ICON

 Taking the design process online